 After his rejection in Nazareth, Jesus moves to Capernaum on the north edge of the Sea of Galilee.
 Capernaum then becomes his base of operation in that he visits here more often than he does other locations.
 The move itself fulfilled a prophecy in Isaiah 9:1-2.
 Nazareth is in the territory of Zebulun and Capernaum is in the territory of Naphtali.
 Both Zebulun and Naphtali are in the region of Galilee.
-The name “Galilee” means circle or region; thus Galilee of the Gentiles refers to the northern region of Israel that was occupied so many times by neighboring nations.
+The name “Galilee” means a circle or region; thus Galilee of the Gentiles refers to the northern region of Israel that was occupied so many times by neighboring nations.
 It was this prophecy in Isaiah that the Sanhedrin latter overlooks when they asserted, “Search and look, for no prophet has arisen out of Galilee” (John 7:52).

 It was the region of Galilee that had been so heavily oppressed that God chose to reveal the glorious news of His Son.
-Throughout Galilee Jesus taught the people to change their ways because the kingdom long foretold would shortly arrive.
+Throughout Galilee, Jesus taught the people to change their ways because the kingdom long foretold would shortly arrive.

 The Healing of the Demonic (Mark 1:21-28; Luke 4:31-37)

 Mark tells us upon his arrival in Capernaum, Jesus went to the synagogue the first Sabbath after his arrival and began teaching.
 His teaching was unlike what the people were used to hearing.
 Jesus taught with authority; in other words, he taught with confidence as one who knew his topic well.
 The scribes, the traditional teachers of the law, would be much like our modern-day teachers.
 They knew much about God’s word, but there would be many things that puzzled them to which they would admit that they were uncertain as to the meaning.
 They, like we do today, would cite scholars to support their views.
 Jesus didn’t cite others for support of his explanations of the Scriptures.
 He often started his explanations with “but I say unto you.”
-The people were amazed at Jesus competency with the word of God – not necessarily with the eloquence of his discussions.
+The people were amazed at Jesus' competency with the word of God – not necessarily with the eloquence of his discussions.

 One of the prevailing ideas in Gentile society in these days was that people could be possessed by either good or bad spirits.
 The gospels consistently state that demons who possessed people were unclean.
 These demons, while causing maladies of various sorts, are not to be confused with the maladies themselves.
 Demons had intelligence and personalities.
 Here it is shown that demons possessed knowledge that others did not.

-On one Sabbath day, a demon possessed man entered the synagogue and claimed that Jesus unfairly came to destroy them.
+On one Sabbath day, a demon-possessed man entered the synagogue and claimed that Jesus unfairly came to destroy them.
 As many aggressors do in self-defense, the demon portrayed himself as the victim.
 However, keep in mind that it was the demon who sought out Jesus and not the other way around.
 The demon, to prove his claim of being out-muscled, declared that despite his human form, Jesus was the Holy One of God (Psalm 16:10; Daniel 9:24).
-These incidences where demons acknowledge Jesus for who he is forms the proof of James’ statement, “You believe that there is one God.
+These incidences, where demons acknowledge Jesus for who he is, forms the proof of James’ statement, “You believe that there is one God.
 You do well.
 Even the demons believe--and tremble!”
 (James 2:19).

 Jesus simply tells the demon to be quiet and to leave.
-The demon apparently was reluctant to do so as he sent his host into convulsions, but with a cry he left.
-The power and authority Jesus demonstrated is amazing.
+The demon apparently was reluctant to do so as he sent his host into convulsions, but with a cry, he left.
+The power and authority Jesus demonstrated are amazing.
 He followed no ritual.
 He did not invoke the name of God or another authority.
 His words indicate that he told the demon to leave on the basis of his own authority.

 Being in the synagogue on a Sabbath day, the event was witnessed by many Jews.
 His teachings were new and his obvious authority beyond what any had witnessed.
 Thus this miracle bolstered the people’s acceptance of Jesus’ teaching.
 Word of Jesus spread throughout the region.